Sexual assault

 Reporting to the University

-Even if you choose not to report the incident to the police you can still report it to the University.
+• Even if you choose not to report the incident to the police you can still report it to the University if it involves a student or staff member.
 The University will take your report very seriously and have a team of staff to support you and staff who can investigate the incident if that is what you want to do.

 Report a staff member

-You can report a staff member and request an incident is investigated by contacting Human Resources and asking to speak to a HR Adviser.
+You can report a staff member and request an incident is investigated by contacting Human Resources and asking to speak to a HR Advisor.

 If you choose to report the incident to the police you can still report the incident to us as well.
 Once the police investigation is completed and the outcome decided then you can still request that we investigate the incident under the Staff or Student Disciplinary Procedures.
 We will not undertake any investigation whilst the police are involved as it may prove detrimental to any criminal case.
 However we can offer you support during this period and consider any risks to yourself or others that you may be concerned about as a result of the incident.